 i.e. upddutils set active_touch_interface tbupddsu

-If a 3rd party UPDD client application wanted to process incoming data and post the data to a specific application only, to satisfy the native touch event api only within that application, then set this setting to a non standard value and data will no longer be posted via one of the standard interfaces.
+If a 3rd party UPDD client application wanted to process incoming data and post the data to a specific application only, for example to satisfy the native touch event API only within that application, then set this setting to a non standard value and data will no longer be posted via one of the standard interfaces.

-If you utilised the UPDD TUIO server interface to post touches into TUIO client applications and only wanted TUIO client applications to work with touch then set this setting to a non standard value and data will no longer be posted via one of the standardinterfaces.
+If you utilised the standalone UPDD TUIO server interface (not UPDD Commander TUIO server option) to post touches into TUIO client applications and only wanted TUIO client applications to work with touch then set this setting to a non standard value and data will no longer be posted via one of the standard interfaces.